youngstone/Hunting4Patents/README.md

 Hunting4Patents is a tool that finds patents that are valuable but likely to expire early.

-I built a custom web scraper to get patent data from several patent websites and build a clean database.
+I built a custom web scraper to get patent data from several patent websites and built a clean database.
 To begin with the data, I built a patent search engine based on content similarity comparison to response user's query.
 To know the importance of a patent, I calculated the PageRank for each patent based on all-time citations.
-I built a Random Forest model to predict early expiration by utilizing patent features and early life events.
+I used Random Forest to predict early expiration by utilizing patent features and early life events.

 [Live Web App](http://ec2-52-10-83-141.us-west-2.compute.amazonaws.com/) (Now available for pharmaceutical patents search)